-Consider using the pixel color detection as it significantly minimizes proceeds with the automation in the very moment, the computer completed the current task instead of waiting a fixed time.
+Consider using the image, OCR text or pixel color detection as it significantly minimizes proceeds with the automation in the very moment, the computer completed the current task instead of waiting a static time.

 1 second = 1,000 msec.
 1 minute = 60,000 msec.1 hour = 3.600.000 msec.

 Wait for hotkey press

 Pauses macro playback until the specified hotkey is pressed by the user.